ash-project/ash_postgres/documentation/topics/resources/references.md

 # References

-To configure the foreign keys on a resource, we use the `references` block.
+To configure the behavior of generated foreign keys on a resource, we use the `references` section.

 For example: